 How to Pitch The Westrn

 Before you pitch us, please read this guide in its entirety and familiarize yourself with our work.
 If you don’t already subscribe to The Westrn, please consider doing so.
+You can read some of our Substack with a free subscription.

 If you’re curious about the structure of the newspaper, our yearly timeline, different ways to contribute, or anything else, you can find our FAQs here.